 Dual Enrollment / Dual Credit is a program which allows eligible high school students to enroll in college classes concurrently with high school classes, either at the college campus or at the high school, and receive both high school and college credit.
 The courses available are determined by the contract with the high school system.

-High school students must meet the following criteria to be admitted into program.
+High school students must meet the following criteria to be admitted into the program.

-Contact your high school counselor or Drake State’s Dual Enrollment Team
+- Contact your high school counselor or Drake State’s Dual Enrollment Outreach Specialist.

 - Complete Dual Enrollment Forms with signatures from student, and high school representative.

 - Submit an official high school transcript reflecting GPA of 2.5 or higher.